 - Accredited by the Professional Standards Authority for Health and Social Care (PSA)

 - Member of the Guild for Smoking Cessation Specialists & Therapists (GSCST)

 - Member of the American Union of Neuro Linguistic Programming (AUNLP)

-I’m a registered practitioner of Integrative & Evidence-Based Clinical Hypnosis and Hypnotherapy (PDHyp, PCHyp, GQHP, CNHC), and certified Practitioner and Master Practitioner of Neuro Linguistic Programming (MPNLP, PNLP), with an advanced level of training in both Clinical and Indirect Hypnotherapy approaches.
+I’m a registered Practitioner of Integrative & Evidence-Based Clinical Hypnosis and Hypnotherapy and Advanced Master Hypnotherapist (PDHyp, PCHyp, GQHP, GHSC/GHR, CNHC), and certified Practitioner and Master Practitioner of Neuro Linguistic Programming (MPNLP, PNLP), with an advanced level of training in both Direct and Indirect Hypnotherapeutic approaches.

 I'm fascinated with brief strategic therapies, hold a Certificate of Higher Education in Counselling & Counselling Skills from Birkbeck, University of London (Cert.
 HE), hold a Diploma of Higher Education in Integrative Counselling (Dip.
 HE) from University Centre Stratford, completing additional Higher Education at University through a BA (Hons) Counselling (Integrative Therapy) course covering all four major schools of Psychology, and five comparative approaches of Person Centred, Psychodynamic, Cognitive Behavioural, Systemic, and Transpersonal models of counselling, including facilitator training with the James Nayler Foundation and their Emotion Education Method of change-work (Psychoanalysis & Gestalt).